Module 2: Watch the gradients vanish

 Answer Key

-1. Six hops at 0.1 each: 0.1⁶ = 10⁻⁶ — layer 1 sees about a millionth of the output layer's gradient (compare the measured 4-layer ratio of 3.3e-4, results.log line 40, and the measured depth-8 ratio of 5.0e-7, line 79).
-With the learning rate sized for the output layer, layer 1's weights move about a million times more slowly — effectively frozen at their random initialization.
+1. Six crossings at 0.1 each: 0.1⁶ = 10⁻⁶, so the first hidden layer sees about a millionth of the output layer's gradient (compare the measured 4-layer ratio of 3.3e-4, results.log line 40, and the measured depth-8 ratio of 5.0e-7, line 80).
+With the learning rate sized for the output layer, the earliest weights move about a million times more slowly, effectively frozen at their random initialization.
 The layers above are then stuck computing functions of random features.

-2. Saturation would show up as mean slope near zero (recall from Module 0: slope ~0.018 already at z = ±4), driven by a large std(z) pushing pre-activations into the flat zones.
-Later in training, saturation genuinely can occur: if weights grow large (for instance after training at an aggressive learning rate, or with the 10x init of question 3), z's spread widens and neurons pin near 0 or 1 — a different failure with the same "gradients die" symptom.
+2. Saturation would show up as mean slope near zero (recall from Module 0: slope ~0.018 already at z = ±4) and a large %slope<.05 (a big fraction of units pinned in the flat zones), driven by a large std(z) pushing pre-activations away from z = 0.
+Later in training, saturation genuinely can occur: if weights grow large (for instance after training at an aggressive learning rate, or with the 10x init of question 3), z's spread widens and neurons pin near 0 or 1: a different failure with the same "gradients die" symptom.

 Back to Quiz 2